ITHACA-FV/ITHACA-FV/README.md

 singularity cache list -v
 ```

 To run the singulairty image interactively, use `shell` from your working directory.
 This mounts your working directory to the container.
+Activate the the OpenFOAM environment after`shell`, using `source /usr/lib/openfoam/openfoam2106/etc/bashrc` (or, `source /etc/bash.bashrc`)

 ```
 singularity shell $HOME/mycontainter/ithacafv.sif